-Finally, the evolution of vorticity tilt in the Arctic cyclones can be compared that of mid-latitude cyclones.
-Figure 7 of rather than the 48 hours on either side of the time of maximum growth rate are considered).
+- Finally, the evolution of vorticity tilt in the Arctic cyclones can be compared that of mid-latitude cyclones.
+Figure 7 of Bengtsson et al. (2009) shows, calculated using the same methodology as used here, the tilt evolution of the 100 most intense 460 cyclones found in the 40-year ECMWF reanalysis (ERA-40) and a 32-year, end of twentieth century, climate integration with the ECHAM5 model (though note that in Bengtsson et al. (2009) the 36 hours on either side of the maximum intensity time rather than the 48 hours on either side of the time of maximum growth rate are considered).
 The general increase in upstream tilt as the cyclones intensify, followed by a decrease to near vertical orientation at their time of maximum intensity is a trait shared by the mid-latitude and Arctic cyclone composites.
-However, in their mid-latitude composite, the maximum upstream tilt was $\approx 3-4^{\circ}$ great circle separation ($\approx 330-440$ km) in ξ centres at 900 and 200 hPa, roughly coincident with the maximum growth rate time.
-Although this separation is about double that found in our unmatched Arctic cyclone composite, Arctic cyclones are typically much smaller scale.
+However, in their mid-latitude composite, the maximum upstream tilt was 465 - $\approx 3-4^{\circ}$ great circle separation ($\approx 333-444$ km) in ξ centres at 900 and 200 hPa, roughly coincident with the maximum growth rate time.
+Although this separation is more than double that found in our unmatched Arctic cyclone composite, the Arctic cyclones are typically much smaller scale.
 One reason is that the Rossby radius is at most 500 km for the Arctic cyclone environment, approximately half the value typical of mid-latitude systems.
-Some of this difference may also be attributable to the smaller, and so more extreme in intensity, sample used in Bengtsson et al. (2009) (the 100 rather than 200 most intense cyclones).
+Some of this difference may also be attributable to - 470 the smaller, and so more extreme in intensity, sample used in Bengtsson et al. (2009) (the 100 rather than 200 most intense cyclones).
 However, this effect is likely to be somewhat compensated for by the compositing here relative to the time of maximum growth rate (when the tilt should be strongest) rather than time of maximum intensity (meaning that the cyclones contributing to Fig. 7 of Bengtsson et al. (2009) are unlikely to all have their maximum tilt at the same time).
-Nevertheless, for the Arctic cyclones matched with TPVs the upshear tilt is still smaller than in mid-latitude cases, even as a proportion of cyclone scale.
+Nevertheless, for the Arctic cyclones matched with TPVs the upshear tilt is still considerably smaller than in mid-latitude cases, even as a 475 proportion of cyclone scale.